microsoft/bedrock-cli/docs/cloud-infra-management.md

   > Cached repositories will be converted through regex for spk to hash.
 I.e. a
   > `source` template of `https://github.com/microsoft/bedrock` will be cached
   > into a folder called `_microsoft_bedrock_git`
+- Create a "generated" directory for Terrform deployments
+- Copy the appropriate Terraform templates to the "generated" directory
+- Create a `spk.tfvars` in the generated directory based on the variables provided in `definition.json`